iyliahutta/singapore-hdb-resale-prices/README.md

     away, with those in mature estates priced higher than those in non-mature estates (see
     [here](https://www.propertyguru.com.sg/property-guides/non-mature-vs-mature-bto-55760)
-    for list of such estates)
+    for a list of such estates)
 3. Apartments with larger flat types tend to be priced higher than relatively smaller ones